 A Hinoki cutting board has excellent water resistance, so it dries easily, and it is hard for germs and mold to grow.

 One of the strong natural power of Hinoki cypress is the anti-bacterial effect that I tell you about many times in my posts.

 When drying a Hinoki cutting board well, there are no worries about mold or stains.

 Besides, the Hinoki scent has a deodorizing effect that reduces the odor of food.

-One of the reasons that you will not go back to using plastic or glass boards once using a Hinoki cutting board- the gentle and comfortable feeling to your wrist and ears.
+One of the reasons that you will not go back to using plastic or glass boards once using a Hinoki cutting board- is the gentle and comfortable feeling on your wrist and ears.

 You don’t feel like hitting a blade hard like other materials, and the cutting sounds will ease the tensions in your mind.
 Very comfortable.

 In Japanese movies, TV shows, Anime & manga, the sound of cutting vegetables on a wooden board that wakes family and partners up in the morning is often used to express “comfort.”